desec-io/draft-shetho-dnsop-ds-automation/draft-shetho-dnsop-ds-automation.md

 - Parents, independently of their input format preference, are advised to require publication of both CDS and CDNSKEY records, and to enforce consistency between them, as determined by matching CDS and CDNSKEY records using hash digest algorithms whose support is mandatory {{DS-IANA}}.
 (Consistency of CDS records with optional or unsupported hash digest types is not required.)

 Publishing the same information in two different formats is not ideal.
 Still, it is much less complex and costly than burdening the Child DNS operator with discovering each Parent's policy; also, it is very easily automated.
-Operators should ensure that published records are consistent with each other.
+Operators should ensure that published RRsets are consistent with each other.

 By rejecting the DS update if either RRset is found missing or inconsistent with the other, Child DNS operators are held responsible when publishing contradictory information.
 At the same time, Parents can retain whatever benefit their policy choice carries for them, while facilitating a later revision of that choice.
-This approach also simplifies possible future deprecation of one of the two formats without breakage.
+This approach also simplifies possible future deprecation of one of the two formats, as no coordination or implementation changes would be needed on the child side.

 ## Recommendations